 The weapon art is known as Neck Swipe.
 This takes the scythe and does a heavy slash towards the enemy at their neck.
 If the swipe connects with their neck, the bleed build build-up is increased, and the damage taken is increased with the armor penetration going upto 80%.
 The best part; the weapon art has Hyperarmor, not something all weapons can boast about.

-You can find this weapon in the Road of Sacrifices early on, but we recommend trying to farm it in the Untended Graves since it seems to have a higher drop rate within that area.
+You can find this weapon in the Road of Sacrifices early on, but I recommend trying to farm it in the Untended Graves since it seems to have a higher drop rate within that area.

-The Great Corvian Scythe is our pick for the Dark Souls III Luck Build since it offers an excellent variety in terms of different gameplay, assuming most people don’t play with a scythe in their playthroughs.
+The Great Corvian Scythe is my pick for the Dark Souls III Luck Build since it offers an excellent variety in terms of different gameplay, assuming most people don’t play with a scythe in their playthroughs.

 These are pretty reminiscent if you have ever played with the Twin Sellswords.
 They play almost exactly like them but differ just enough in multiple aspects that allow for them to have their play style that allows you to feel both overpowered and skilled at the same time.